giordi91/giordi91.github.io/content/post/whittedRaytracing.md

 As you might have expected there are some simple step, initialize allocates all the memory, copies the background texture into an array etc. Render kicks the job system, more on this later, then we copy the content of the render texture on the output render texture and we clean all the allocated memory.
-The job system lets us use native containters but their lifetime is up to us, we need to release the memory manually when we are done.
+The job system lets us use native containers but their lifetime is up to us, we need to release the memory manually when we are done.

 The only downside is that to properly have it display and trigger when not in play mode, I need